TrenzaloreStrax/market-tool/README.md

 # Known Issues:

+One kind of important one:

+Only add your market characters.
+You don't want every single character you have mucking up the UI and there's no way to remove them right now.

-Go here to see everything that currently sucks about the tool, and to report more problems you see:
+Go here to see everything else that currently sucks about the tool, and to report more problems you see:

 https://github.com/TrenzaloreStrax/market-tool/issues